 The Cohens appealed against their sentences.
 The appeal judges accepted that as Lorraine was a regular and heavy user of heroin, the drugs in her possession were for her own use.
 In August 1989 her conviction was commuted to life imprisonment.
 Aaron’s appeal was rejected, and in December 1991 he received his six lashes.

-Image: Lorraine Cohen and son, Aaron (Corpun)
+Image: Lorraine Cohen and her son, Aaron (Corpun)